vishaldewani206/learning-php/conditionals_and_arrays/notes.md

 ```

 ## Arrays
+Arrays allow you to store multiple values in a single variable.
 ### foreach
-he `foreach` loop is used to iterate over arrays.
-It takes each element of the array one by one and assigns it to a temporary variable.
+The `foreach` loop iterates over each item in an array:
 ```php
 <?php
   $books = ["Do Androids Dream of Electrics Sheap", "The Langoliers", "Hail Mary"]